Stephanie Cole: Stage

 Cole has also performed as a stage actress for more than fifty years.
 On the West End stage, she has featured in The Mousetrap in 1968 (Ambassadors Theatre) as Miss Casewell, Noises Off in 1983 (Savoy Theatre), Steel Magnolias in 1989 (Lyric Theatre) and Quartet in 1999 (Albery Theatre).
 Her most prominent stage role was as Betty in the hit comedy A Passionate Woman written by Kay Mellor.
 The play, directed by Ned Sherrin, opened at the Comedy Theatre in 1994 and had a nine-month extended run.
 On the West End's production's last curtain call, Cole was made the subject of This Is Your Life.

 Radio

 Cole has appeared in several radio series.
 She starred in the BBC Radio 4 comedy, Ed Reardon's Week as Olive, a student in Ed's writing class.
-Other work for BBC Radio 4 includes the role of Carolyn Knapp-Shappey, opposite Benedict Cumberbatch and Roger Allam in the successful airline sitcom Cabin Pressure, written by, and also featuring, John Finnemore.
-She also played opposite Hugh Bonneville in the Sci-fi comedy "Married". and, in 2017, starred in an episode of John Finnemore's Double Acts on Radio 4.
+Other work for BBC Radio 4 includes the role of Carolyn Knapp-Shappey, opposite Benedict Cumberbatch and Roger Allam in the successful airline sitcom Cabin Pressure, written by and featuring John Finnemore.
+She also played opposite Hugh Bonneville in the Sci-fi comedy Married.
+In 2017, she starred as Queen Victoria in an episode of John Finnemore's Double Acts on Radio 4.

 Other

 In 1998, Cole's career in comedy was commemorated in the BBC documentary series Funny Women.
 In the same year, Cole's autobiography A Passionate Life was published.
 The book's foreword was written by British theatre director Ned Sherrin.
+In 2020, she appeared as Ruby Dameril in an episode of Mike Wozniak’s podcast St Elwick’s Neighbourhood Association Newsletter Podcast.